Nigeria operates a mixed legal system which is sourced from the received English law, common law, customary law and sharia.

 Although the Labour Act acknowledges that employment contracts may be oral or written, express or implied, it mandates employers to issue employment contracts to their workers no later than three months after the beginning of the employment relationship.

-The employment contract is required to state:
+The employment contract is required to state the following.

 There is no statutory requirement in relation to the issuance, form and content of the employment contracts of non-workers.
 However, in practice, the employment contracts are usually written.